About the Lambeth Learning Disability Assembly (LLDA)

 Before Covid, a newsletter was produced by LLDA members, for members.
 Its aim is to promote ownership and to address inequalities from the roots – by engaging members to create their own stories.

-The newsletter gives members access to relevant and useful information to stay well and healthy.
-It also works as the minutes of the latest forum to keep members informed about the work and progress the LLDA makes.
-It is produced in an accessible, learning disability friendly format.
+The newsletter gave members access to relevant and useful information to stay well and healthy.
+It also worked as the minutes of the latest forum to keep members informed about the work and progress the LLDA makes.
+It was produced in an accessible, learning disability friendly format.

 Read past LLDA newsletters here